Who doesn’t want to be a movie star!

 It’s a foot on the ladder to fame and stardom (perhaps).

-Certainly, as a movie extra you may have lots of opportunities to find out about the business, hear about opportunities coming up, and maybe rub shoulders with famous actors and actresses.
+Certainly, as a movie extra, you may have a lot of opportunities to find out about the business, hear about opportunities coming up, and maybe rub shoulders with famous actors and actresses.

 Because you don’t have to speak, and don’t need acting skills, anyone can become a movie extra.

 You’re not going to be picked for a teenage vampire movie if you look like a bank manager unless they have a scene where they need a bank manager.

 As mentioned above, one of the advantages is that you may get to meet famous actors, directors, and the movers and shakers in the industry that could help you progress.

 That can be a once-in-a-lifetime experience.